CTCycle/TKBEN-tokenizers-benchmarker/README.md

 ![main_UI](TokenBenchy/commons/assets/main_window.png)

 The intuitive main interface facilitates easy selection of text datasets and tokenizers, allowing users to run benchmarks across multiple tokenizers simultaneously.
 Benchmark results are conveniently stored in the application's database.
 For each tokenizer, benchmarking metrics are calculated using both the extracted vocabulary and HuggingFace's decoder methods, highlighting any discrepancies between these approaches.
+The following statistics are analyzed for each selected tokenizer:

 - **text characters**: The number of characters in the original text.
 - **words count**: The number of words in the text.